 Initially deployed throughout the Baltics for Saber Strike, the Aviation Task Force eventually converged in Lithuania.
 Prior to the execution of the AASLT, the aviation task force dealt with extended lines of communication, mission command relationships changing often, and units constantly supporting new multinational partners.
-In other words, it was an operational example of Gen. Mark A. Milley's concept of "miserable, disobedient, and victorious" in the future operating environment.5
+In other words, it was an operational example of Gen. Mark A. Milley's concept of "miserable, disobedient, and victorious" in the future operating environment.5 massed in any way previously anticipated with the structure of proscribed modified tables of organization and equipment.

-The Aviation Task Force experienced what we should expect when fighting in a short notice multinational Article 5 scenario, with units constantly on the move, fighting backward and forward with little time between missions for deliberate planning, and certainly not
+The Aviation Task Force experienced what we should expect when fighting in a short notice multinational Article 5 scenario, with units constantly on the move, fighting backward and forward with little time between missions for deliberate planning, and certainly not post, and a co-located brigade command post, fully resourced with the people, equipment, and resources for deliberate AASLT mission planning.